jason5122/vcplusplus.org/README.md

-# vcplusplus
+# vcplusplus.org
-This is the repo for Vassar's VC++ student org, hosted at vcplusplus.org.
+This is the repo for Vassar's VC++ student org website.